GamaPintoLab/FH-Models-/README.md

  - have the parameters required by the model to apply (check the parameters in the list bellow)

-Models are organized in three different folders according the lipid parameters they use:
+Models are organized in three different folders according the availability of the lipid parameters they use:
-#### Folder A - models using only 'Basic' parameters
+#### Folder A - models using parameters provided by most clinical laboratories
 Imp_B: LDL-C, ApoB/ApoA1, TG/ApoB

 RFE78t_B: LDL-C, ApoB/ApoA1

-#### Folder B - models using 'Basic' parameters together with parameters of 'Advanced' and/or 'Lipoprint' profiles
+#### Folder B - models using parameters only available in more specialized clinical laboratories
+RFE78t_Ad: ApoA2, ApoC2, ApoC3, sdLDL.Day, BMI

+RFE78ct_Ad: Age, ApoA2, ApoC2, ApoC3, sdLDL.Day

+#### Folder C - models using at least one ‘Lipoprint’ parameter (only provided by research laboratories)
 RFEct_BL: TG/ApoB, TC/HDL-C, TC, LDL1

 Sel3: LDL1, ApoC3, TC/HDL-C, BMI, Age